ananya92/Google-Books-Search/README.md

 ## Technologies Used

  * React
- * Node and Express server
+ * Node & Express server
  * Mongodb using Mongoose
  * Deployed on Heroku